 - Governmental recognition of need to transition.
 As of March 11, 2020, the Governor has declared a state of emergency in Arkansas and has provided that the Secretary of the Arkansas Department of Health may issue protocols without further approval or oversight as necessary to allow for the implementation of crisis standards of care.
-The Secretary has not yet announced any transition to crisis standards.
+On June 15, the Governor recognized that health care providers may be immunized for liability arising from using crisis standards of care.
 Arkansas’ emergency management plan also explains that during an emergency, the state may need to allocate resources, but allocation directives have not been issued.

 When the hospital is ready to implement its triage plan, be sure to check local laws and regulations to confirm mandates to coordinate with local authorities, if any.